FREQUENTLY ASKED QUESTIONS

 In most instances, the main cost to be considered by the company is the offset itself via the acquisition of eligible high criteria carbon reduction certificates.

-COC would be pleased to discuss pricing with you based on your specific circumstances.
+COC would be pleased to discuss pricing based on your specific circumstances.

 COC certification can be acquired by any stakeholder for a transaction.
-We are working with commodity producers, traders, industries, logistics solutions providers, end-use consumers and finance companies who want to demonstrate good practice in climate neutrality with a third party verified process to measure and offset GHG emissions.
+We are working with commodity producers, industries, aviation and maritime companies and financial institutions who want to demonstrate good practice in environemntal claims with a third party verified process to calculate and offset GHG emissions.

 ‘Greenwashing’ is defined as marketing spin to deceptively persuade the public and consumers of environmental credentials.

-We are not a MRV (Measure, Report Verify) service provider, and we do not sell offset certificates (i.e. carbon credits)
+COC is not a MRV (Measure, Report Verify) service provider, and does not sell offset certificates (i.e. carbon credits).

 Verification: process for evaluating a statement of historical data and information to determine if the statement is materially correct and conforms to criteria.